Lambing Stays 2027

 Where will I stay?

-You can choose from either of our glamping pods; Hares Form (sleeps 2 adults) or Alpacas Rest (sleeps 4 adults).
+You can choose from either of our glamping pods; Alpacas Rest or Hares Form (both pods have a capacity for 2 adults during Lambing Stays).

 When can I start?